cran-task-views/TeachingStatistics/TeachingStatistics.md

     (.Rnw) or R markdown (.Rmd) formats.
 R code can be used to generate exercise elements dynamically.
-Questions can be formatted for use in a variety of e-learning platforms or output as documents, for example a PDF file, for which.
+Questions can be formatted for use in a variety of e-learning platforms or output as documents, for example a PDF file.
 Scans of PDF answer sheets can be marked automatically.
 See also the [R/exams
     homepage](http://www.R-exams.org)
+-   `r pkg("exams.forge")` further facilitates the creation of exercises based on the `r pkg("exams")` package.
+See also the `r pkg("exams.forge.data")` package.
 -   `r pkg("ProfessR")` creates multiple choice exams from a pool of exercises organised in ASCII test files.
 Multiple versions of an exam can be created by randomizing the questions and the